Disney Store: Studio Store

 Disney's Soda Fountain and Studio Store, also Disney Studio Store Hollywood, is a co-located store consisting of Disney Studio Store and Ghirardelli Soda Fountain in the El Capitan Theatre building.

 A Disney Store location opened next to the El Capitan Theatre in its building in 1998.
 On June 2, 2005, Disney's Soda Fountain and Studio Store opened up in the El Capitan Building on the ground floor replacing a Disney Store.
 The store has a take-out counter, a street-front cone window, and in-store table service.

 Character Warehouse Outlet Store

 Disney's Character Warehouse Outlet Store was licensed out to liquidator Asset Management & Sales LLC to sell overstock and discontinued Disney Parks merchandise.
 The Character Warehouses just have a few permanent locations (Fullerton and Pomona, California, and Las Vegas) while having temporary stores at times.
 Asset Management & Sales was owned by Janie and Gary Stump.
 In early 2007, the company opened a year-round store in Midvale, Utah.
 This store was forced to temporarily move to Taylorville as the result of a squabble between the landlord and a neighboring business.
 The Midvale location never recovered its sales after returning thus shut its doors in May 2008.
 Asset Management, based near Murfreesboro, Tennessee, also owned Character Depot stores, both seasonal and year-round locations.
 They opened a permanent Character Depot in Murfreesboro in January 2012.
+Both outlet malls in Orlando, International and Vineland Outlets, still have Character Warehouse stores open.